Bertram Colgrave

-Bertram Colgrave, D. Litt. (born 1889, Derry, Ireland – died 13 January 1968, Cambridge, England) was a medieval historian, antiquarian and archaeologist, specializing on the lives of the early saints in Anglo-Saxon England.
+Bertram Colgrave (1889, Derry, Ireland – 13 January 1968, Cambridge, England) was a medieval historian, antiquarian and archaeologist, specializing on the lives of the early saints in Anglo-Saxon England.

 Life

 Colgrave attended King Edward VI Camp Hill School for Boys in Birmingham, prior to undergraduate studies at the University of Birmingham.
-He went on to study for a second degree in Anglo-Saxon and Middle English at Clare College in the University of Cambridge, teaching briefly at Merchiston Castle School near Edinburgh from 1916 to 1918.
+He went on to study for a second degree in Anglo-Saxon and Middle English at Clare College, Cambridge, teaching briefly at Merchiston Castle School near Edinburgh from 1916 to 1918.
 In 1920 he was appointed lecturer in English at Durham University, with a promotion to reader in 1930.
 He was attached to Hatfield College.
 He served as dean of the Faculty of Arts between 1933 and 1935 and was the first public orator of the university from 1939 to 1942.
 From 1950 to 1963 he was founding editor-in-chief of Early English Manuscripts in Facsimile.
 On his retirement from Durham University in 1954, he held visiting professorships at the University of North Carolina, University of Texas, University of Kansas, University of Colorado and Mount Holyoke College.
 He fully retired to Coton near Cambridge in 1965.
 Colgrave was a member of the Plymouth Brethren.